-The red fundamental goes up and down at a 1 KHz rate, and we see that the blue wave goes up and down as well at twice the frequency, but aligned with the red wave in a particular way - the blue goes down when the red goes up and the blue also goes down when the red goes down.
-I refer to this as negative phase 2nd harmonic.
-Positive phase 2nd harmonic is the opposite:
+The red fundamental goes up and down at a 1 KHz rate, and we see that the blue wave goes up and down as well at twice the frequency, but aligned with the red wave in a particular way - the blue goes negative on all peaks of the fundamental.
+This as negative phase 2nd harmonic.